-Monoceros was “invented” in the 17th century by Petrus Plancius, a Dutch astronomer and cartographer, based on observations made by Dutch navigators to fill a perceived gap between the constellations of Orion and Hydra.
-Plancius’s motivation for creating a constellation where there were none in ancient Greek times, is said to have been the fact that the unicorn appears several times in the Old Testament of the Bible.
-Whatever the motivation behind the creation of Monoceros, it is one of only a few “new” constellations included in the 88 constellations recognised by the International Astronomical Union (IAU) when many arbitrary “constellations” were removed in the 1920’s.
+Monoceros was invented in the 17th century by Petrus Plancius, a Dutch astronomer and cartographer, based upon the observations made by Dutch navigators in South east Asia who filled a perceived gap in the night sky between the constellations of Orion and Hydra.
+This faint area had been left blank since ancient Greek times, and Plancius’s motivation for creating a unicorn themed constellation where none had existed before is said to have been because the mythical creature appears several times in the Old Testament of the Bible.
+Whatever the reason behind the creation of Monoceros, it is was included in the 88 modern constellations recognised by the International Astronomical Union (IAU) in 1922.

 Orion Family of Constellations

-Monoceros has only a few stars brighter than magnitude 4.0, but what the constellation lacks in bright stars, it makes up for with the many massive stars it contains.
-Below are details on some notable stars in the constellation.
+While Monoceros has only a few stars brighter than magnitude 4.0, what the constellation lacks in bright stars, it makes up for with the many massive stars it contains, some of which are noted below:

-It is thought that 13 Monoceros was ejected from the star cluster NGC 2264, which is located only 3.5 degrees to the north of it.
-One other notable feature of the star is that it appears to be enveloped by a dim reflection nebula, as a result of its light being scattered over a 10-light year area by a relatively dense cloud of interstellar dust.
+– 13 Monocerotis is a white supergiant (A0Ib) about 1,500 light years distant of magnitude 4.47.
+It has 37 times the Sun’s radius, 9 times its mass, and shines 10,800 times brighter.
+It is thought to have been ejected from the star cluster NGC 2264, which is located only 3.5 degrees to the north, and together with Epsilon Monoceros, it forms the “gateway” to the Rosette Nebula, which is located a few degrees southward of the pair.
+One other notable feature of 13 Monocerotis is that it appears to be enveloped by a dim reflection nebula, as a result of its light being scattered over a 10-light year area by a relatively dense cloud of interstellar dust.

-– HD 48099; as bright stars go, HD 48099 is in a league of its own.
+– HD 48099, as bright stars go, is in a league of its own.
 Due to its distance of nearly 41,000 light years from Earth, its -9.11 absolute magnitude is dimmed to only an apparent magnitude of 6.37, which means that this star must be at least 350,000 times as bright as the Sun.
-HD 48099 is in fact a very close binary system with an orbital period of only 3.078 days.
-Both components are thought to be O-class stars, the one being an O5.5 star, and the other an O9 class star.
+HD 48099 is in fact a very close binary system with an orbital period of only 3.078 days, and both components are thought to be hot O-class stars.

 Deep Sky Objects

-Hubble’s Variable Nebula (NGC 2261, Caldwell 46); located about 2,500 light years away, Hubble’s Variable Nebula has an apparent visual magnitude of 9.0, and its variability is thought to be the result of dust and gas in the nebula that periodically obscures the light from the star R Monocerotis, which is buried deep within the nebula, and therefore not directly visible.
+– Hubble’s Variable Nebula (NGC 2261, Caldwell 46) is a reflection nebula located about 2,500 light years away with an apparent visual magnitude of 9.0.
+Its variability is thought to be the result of dust and gas in the nebula that periodically obscures the light from the star R Monocerotis, which is buried deep within it, and therefore not directly visible.

-Red Rectangle Nebula (HD 44179); first observed by Robert Grant Aiken in 1915, this spectacular nebula located about 2,300 light years away, with an apparent magnitude of 9.02, is in fact a proto-planetary nebula.
-Before the advent of the Hubble Space Telescope, the nebula appeared to be rectangular, but from this image taken by Hubble, it seems the nebula is more shaped like an X. It is expected that when the relatively cool star in the centre of the structure evolves into a hot white dwarf sometime in the next several thousand years, the structure will develop fully into a planetary nebula on the lines of M57 in Libra.
+– Red Rectangle Nebula (HD 44179) is a spectacular protoplanetary nebula located about 2,300 light years away with an apparent magnitude of 9.02.
+Before the advent of the Hubble Space Telescope, the nebula appeared to be rectangular, but from this image taken by Hubble, it seems that it is more shaped like an X. When the relatively cool star in the centre of the structure evolves into a hot white dwarf sometime in the next several thousand years, the structure is expected to develop fully into a planetary nebula on the lines of M57 in Libra.